OD600

 OD600 (Also written as O.D.
 600, D600, o.d.
-600, OD600) is an abbreviation indicating the optical density of a sample measured at a wavelength of 600 nm.
-It is a commonly used in Spectrophotometry for estimating the concentration of bacteria or other cells in a liquid as the 600nm wavelength does little to damage or hinder their growth.
-Optical density is largely based on light scattering and should not be confused with absorption.
+600, OD600) is an abbreviation indicating the optical density of a sample measured at a wavelength of 600 nm in 1 cm light path (unless otherwise stated).
+It is a commonly used in microbiology for estimating the concentration of bacteria or other cells in a liquid as the 600 nm wavelength does little to damage or hinder their growth.
+OD600 is a type of turbidity measurement.
+Since optical density in case of OD600 measurements results from light scattering by particles (cells) rather than absorption, size and shape as well as dead cells and debris of a cell may add to light dissipating.
+Distinctive cell types that are at densities of the same level (eg. cell/mL), may, therefore, show varying values OD600, when estimated on a similar instrument.

+For turbid samples such as cell cultures, the major contributor for the optical density measured is light scattering and not the result of molecular absorption following the Beer-Lambert Law.
+The measurements are therefore depending on the optical setup of the spectrophotometer (distance between the cell holder and instrument exit slit, monochromator optics, slit geometry, etc.), different instrument types will most likely tend to give different OD600 readings for the same turbid sample.

-Measuring the concentration can indicate the growth stage of cultured cell population, i.e. whether it is in the lag phase, log phase, or stationary phase.
-This is done by measuring the absorbance of the OD600 light with the use of a Spectrophotometer.
-A growth curve can then be constructed by taking absorbance measurements as a function of time.
+Measuring the change of the OD600 as a function of time (e.g. measuring of the growth curve) may indicate the growth phase of cultured cell population, i.e. whether it is in the lag phase, log phase, or stationary phase.
+For protein expression and purification in bacteria it is recommended that protein induction and cell harvesting should be done at specific OD600 (usually at the end of the log phase, OD600 = 0.4).

 OD600 is preferable to UV spectroscopy when measuring the growth over time of a cell population because at this wavelength, the cells will not be killed as they would under too much UV radiation.
 UV radiation has also been shown to cause small to medium-sized mutations in bacteria, potentially altering or destroying genes of interest.

-OD600 is a type of turbidity measurement.